Youth Sports & Wellness

 1st grade girls can participate in an introductory volleyball program.
 Participants will meet on Saturday mornings for 6 weeks and learn the basics of this fast growing sport.
 Each lesson will conclude with a match.
 View the Volleyball 101 Flyer (PDF).

-Wee Ball is for boys and girls ages four and five.
+Wee Ball is for boys and girls ages three and four.
 Participants will be introduced to the sport of baseball through a variety of fun games and activities.
 A glove is not required to participate.
 No games are played at this level.
 Practice is twice a week for eight weeks during the summer.

 Crazy-cool dance-fitness workout for kids set to hip-hop, salsa, reggaeton and more great music!
 Kids love to crank up the music, shake, wiggle and have a blast with their friends.
 So why not get fit while they're at it?
 We incorporate dance, games and interaction among kids.
 It's about making fitness a natural part of their lives -- not just a class they attend.
 Developing a healthy lifestyle includes: leadership, respect, team work, pride, confidence, responsibility, as well as developing coordination, balance, discipline, memory and creativity.
 Classes are designed for youth ages 4 – 10 years and takes place at the during fall, winter and summer months.Flyer (PDF)